 None: does not modify properties of PhysX bindings.

 Set: changes the affected property to the specified value.

-Multiply current: multiplies the affected property by the specified value.
+Multiply current: sets the affected property value to the current value multiplied by the specified value.

 Min: sets the affected property to the specified value, if the affected property is greater than the specified value.